 You will learn the language of the horse racing card, as well as the differences in conditions that can affect your chosen bet.

-Once you’ve read this guide you will be more knowledgable of horse racing and how to bet on horse racing.
+Once you’ve read this guide you will have more knowledge on the intricacies of horse racing and the horse racing card, allowing you to bet smarter.
 So let’s take a look at what you need to know…

 What is a horse racing card?

-A horse racing is effectively a list of all the horses set to run in a race, with their stats attached.
-Understanding the card will give you a more rounded understanding of which horses could do well in the race, other than simply looking at the odds.
+A horse racing card is effectively a list of all the horses set to run in a race, with their stats attached.
+Understanding the card will give you a more rounded understanding of which horses could do well in the race.

 Understanding the horse racing card

-We will now go through each aspect of the horse racing card, so you can understand what these facts and figures actually relate to.
+We will now go through each aspect of the horse racing card so you know exactly what you are looking at.

 The colour of the jersey and hat the jockey will wear.
 This is important if you want to keep an eye on your horse in the race.